 - Active dry yeast - you can use instant yeast also.
 Make sure your yeast is not past its expiry date.

 - Warm water - approximately 85°F to 90° F. It should feel warm to the touch, not hot.
 If you are not sure, flick some warm water on the inside of your wrist to check the temperature.

 See the recipe card for the exact quantities.

 Prepare the yeast

-Pour warm water into a large bowl and stir in the sugar.
+Step 1: Pour warm water into a large bowl and stir in the sugar.
 Make sure your yeast is not past its expiry date.
-Sprinkle the yeast on top and let rest for 15 to 20 minutes, after which you will likely see small bubbles on the surface.
+Sprinkle the yeast on top and let rest for 15 to 20 minutes, and you will likely see small bubbles on the surface.